Bile Definition, Bile Function, and its Role in the Biliary Tree

 Not much attention is given to the condition of our bile.
 In fact, unless you are diagnosed with liver, gallbladder or digestion problems, how would you know to think of it?
 Some wouldn’t even know what it is.
-For people whose gallbladder has already been surgically removed, they may never think of bile again after the operation, unless they’re one of the unfortunate ones who would struggle with the after-effects of the procedure for years to come.
+For people whose gallbladder has already been surgically removed, they may never think of bile and bile function again after the operation, unless they’re one of the unfortunate ones who would struggle with the after-effects of the procedure for years to come.

 But it is a mistake to overlook the health of the bile at any time since it is a primary avenue for the removal of toxins.
 The liver filters everything that enters the body through digestion, through breathing and through absorption of the skin and it is the bile within the liver that carries it out.
 The more toxic our environment, the more concerned and proactive we should be about the viability of our organs and substances of detoxification.
 Even those who have gone under the knife for cholecystectomy, or gallbladder removal, are not exempted.
 The state of the bile, the liver and the rest of the biliary system is even more important if the body’s homeostasis is disturbed and a key organ has been taken out of the game.